uyuni-project/uyuni-rfc/accepted/00076-state-channels-visibility.md

 ![Configuration Channels Detail Overview AFTER](images/state-channels-visibility/Configuration_Channels_Details_Overview_AFTER.png)

 ### `Configuration > Channels > Details > Systems > Inheriting Systems`
-This is a **new** page where systems are listed only if not subscribed to the channel directly, but inheriting it through Organization or System Group assignment.
+This is a **new** page where systems are listed only if not subscribed to a given channel directly, but inheriting it through an Organization or System Group assignment.
 The list will contain two columns: one for the system name and one for the source the system got the channel inherited from.

 Before:
 ![Configuration Channels Detail Systems BEFORE](images/state-channels-visibility/Configuration_Channels_Details_Systems_BEFORE.png)